V13Axel/neotest-pest/README.md

 This plugin provides a [Pest](https://pestphp.com) adapter for the [Neotest](https://github.com/nvim-neotest/neotest) framework.

-:warning: _This plugin is still in the early stages of development.
+This is a fork of `neotest-pest` originally by [@theutz](https://github.com/theutz/neotest-pest), with some fixes and updates:
+- Updated to work with [Pest](https://pestphp.com) 2.0
+- Support for (and automatic detection of) Laravel Sail
+  - Note: This also moves junit output files into `storage/app/`

+:warning: _Ive only focused on making this work for me.
 Please test against your Pest tests_ :warning:

 ## :package: Installation